-Ellis Wing Hollon, Jr. Professor of Philosophy of Religion at Southeastern, died Sunday, April 8, from injuries suffered in a traffic accident suffered on an M.A. from Duke University, and a Ph.D. from Emory.
-From 1962 through 1967, he taught at several colleges and universities in the southeast, before becoming Associate Professor of Philosophy at Southeastern in He was elevated to the rank of Professor in 1972.
+Ellis Wing Hollon, Jr. Professor of Philosophy of Religion at Southeastern, died Sunday, April 8, from injuries suffered in a traffic accident suffered on April 6.

 The accident occured on Friday afternoon on U.S. 1 south of Wake Forest as Hollon was returning home on his motorbike.
 He was taken to Wake Medical Center in Raleigh where extensive surgery was performed.
 He remained on the critical list for 48 hours before dying at 6:30 Sunday evening.